jonmsawyer/jsonbench/README.md

 ## Getting started

-Clone this repository and create your virtual environment
+Clone this repository and create your virtual environment:

 ```
 jsonbench/$ mkvirtualenv venv